techishthoughts-org/java-workflows/README.md

 5. **Test workflows** using the test pipeline
 6. **Create releases** using semantic versioning

+## 🚨 Troubleshooting

+### Common Issues

+1. **Workflow not found**:
+   - ✅ **FIXED**: Ensure workflows are in `.github/workflows/` (not `.github/workflow/`)
+   - Check that you're using the correct repository name and tag
+   - Verify the workflow file exists in the referenced repository

+2. **Permission denied**:
+   - Ensure the workflow has the required permissions
+   - Check that `GITHUB_TOKEN` is available

+3. **Secrets not found**:
+   - Make sure all required secrets are configured
+   - Check the workflow documentation for required secrets

+4. **YAML syntax errors**:
+   - Validate your workflow files
+   - Use the test-workflows.yml to validate syntax

+### Debug Steps

+1. Check the workflow run logs for detailed error messages
+2. Verify all required inputs are provided
+3. Ensure all required secrets are configured
+4. Test with a simple workflow first
+5. Use the test-workflows.yml pipeline to validate your setup

 ## 📈 What's Next

 - Monitor workflow performance